-IMT: the number one group of engineering and management graduate schools in France
+IMT: the number one group of engineering and management schools in France

 11 engineering and management schools form IMT (for Institut Mines-Télécom).
-The group’s strength lies in the complementarity of its schools and their cohesion, founded on a common vision:
+The group's strength lies in the complementarity of its Higher education institutions and their cohesion, founded on a common vision:

 - to prepare students for the business world;

 These activities are carried out as students take on the issues of the major transitions in digital technology, energy, industry and education.